deepspeedai/DeepSpeedExamples/training/data_efficiency/variable_batch_size_and_lr/README.md

 # Pipeline parallelism

 Pipeline parallelism requires the same batch size and same sequence length across all micro-batches in a batch, as the activation sizes must be fixed between gradient accumulation steps.
 Between batches, these may change, and long as `engine.reset_activation_shape()` is called so that the new shapes are communicated on the first gradient accumulation step in the batch.
-Enforcing similar `BxTxE` between batches may lead to smaller micro-batches.
+Enforcing similar `BxSxE` between batches may lead to smaller micro-batches.
 As an example, below we can see an illustration of a 2-node 2-gradient-accumulation-step (ie 4 micro-batches) batching for the same dataset, when preparing data for the regular DDP (left) and for the pipeline parallelism use cases (right):

 ![dynamic_batch_size_and_lr_microbatching](pic2.png)

-We can see that the pipeline use case (right) has the same `BxTxE` shape across all the 4 micro-batches in the same batch, and in order to respect that, it packs less samples in the batch, when compared to the standard use case (left hand size)
+We can see that the pipeline use case (right) has the same `BxSxE` shape across all the 4 micro-batches in the same batch, and in order to respect that, it packs less samples in the batch, when compared to the standard use case (left hand size)

 # Attention Head

-For an input of size `BxTxE` the attention has a shape of `TxT` for a mask of fixed size across samples of same size, or `BxTxT` for a different mask per sample (when samples have different sizes, as in the dataset above).
+For an input of size `BxSxE` the attention has a shape of `SxS` for a mask of fixed size across samples of same size, or `BxSxS` for a different mask per sample (when samples have different sizes, as in the dataset above).
 This 3D attention matrix can be illustrated for the DDP microbatch 1 (picture above top-left, 4 sentences)  as:

 ![dynamic_batch_size_and_lr_attn_matrix](pic3.png)

-Note the memory savings: the attention head has a size of `BxTxT`, i.e. a linear memory dependency on the batch size `B` and quadratic memory dependency on the largest sequence length `T` in the (micro-) batch.
-Thus, supporting a dynamic size `T` allows for an increase of `B`.
+Note the memory savings: the attention head has a size of `BxSxS`, i.e. a linear memory dependency on the batch size `B` and quadratic memory dependency on the largest sequence length `S` in the (micro-) batch.
+Thus, supporting a dynamic size `S` allows for an increase of `B`.

 # PR overview